-The electric vehicle (EV) industry has grown substantially in the last decade, and has been increasingly important from policymakers' perspective in order to reduce emissions of air pollutants and greenhouse gases.
-Policymakers have realized that enabling long-distance travel with EVs is crucial in reducing emissions, because emissions are determined by vehicle miles driven and a long-distance trip contributes more to that than a short trip.
-To achieve that goal, a reliable national network of fast charging stations along the US highway system is needed, and a lot of government programs and subsidies are devoted to this purpose.1
+The electric vehicle (EV) industry has grown substantially in the last decade, and has been increasingly important from policymakers' perspective to reduce emissions of air pollutants and greenhouse gases.
+Policymakers have realized that enabling long-distance travel with EVs is crucial in achieving that goal, because emissions are determined by vehicle miles driven and a long-distance trip contributes more to that than a short one.
+Hence, a reliable national network of fast charging stations along the US highway system is needed, and a lot of government programs and subsidies are devoted to this purpose.1

-In the US EV industry, Tesla is the largest battery EV manufacturer and is also famous for its proprietary fast charging network (called Supercharers, or Supercharging stations).
+In the US EV industry, Tesla is the largest battery EV manufacturer and is also famous for its proprietary fast charging network (called Supercharging stations or Superchargers).
 This paper investigates consumers' preferences for EV fast charging network and studies the investments in it through the lens of Tesla.
 To that end, I ask three research questions.
-First, how does the availability of EV fast charging affect consumers' preferences for battery EVs?
+First, how does the accessibility of EV fast charging affect consumers' preferences for battery EVs?
 Second, what affects Tesla's incentives in investing in various locations of its Supercharging network?
-Finally, what are the effects of policies on different locations in the Supercharging network, and in particular, how can policymakers incentivize firms to invest in a national network of fast charging stations along highway corridors?
+Finally, what are the effects of various government policies on different locations in the Supercharging network and other outcomes of interest, and in particular, how can policymakers incentivize firms to invest in a national network of fast charging stations along highway corridors?